-- 18.1 The CAE operates a Quality Assurance and Improvement Programme (QAIP) that both monitors the on-going performance of Internal Audit activity and periodically assesses the Internal Audit Service's compliance with PSIAS.
-This includes both internal and external assessments. - 18.2 The results of the QAIP, including any areas of non-conformance with PSIAS, are reported annually to senior management and the Audit Committee.
+18.1 The Head of Audit and Assurance operates a Quality Assurance and Improvement Programme (QAIP) that both monitors the on-going performance of Internal Audit activity and periodically assesses the Internal Audit Service's compliance with PSIAS.
+This includes both internal and external assessments.
+18.2 The results of the QAIP, including any areas of non-conformance with PSIAS, are reported annually to senior management and the Audit Committee.